Loading Golf Stats...

 More Fantasy News

-Niemann shot a six-under 66 on Sunday at the CJ Cup to finish in solo sixth place.
+Niemann carded a one-over 72 on Sunday at the Valspar Championship to finish nine-under and tied for eighth place.

 Niemann closed with a one-over 72 on Sunday at the Genesis Invitational to finish one-over and tied for 43rd.